publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stD/ptI/ch807/m__us_usc_t10_s8074.md

     1965—Subsec. (c).
 [Pub.
 L. 89–37][/us/pl/89/37] added subsec. (c).

     1958—Subsec. (a).
 [Pub.
-L. 85–599, § 4(f)(1)][/us/pl/85/599/s4/f/1], substituted provisions permitting the Air Force to be divided into such organizations as the Secretary of the Air Force may prescribe for provisions which established an air-defense, a strategic, and a tactical command in the Air Force.
+L. 85–599][/us/pl/85/599], § 4(f)(1), substituted provisions permitting the Air Force to be divided into such organizations as the Secretary of the Air Force may prescribe for provisions which established an air-defense, a strategic, and a tactical command in the Air Force.

     Subsecs. (b) to (d).
 [Pub.
-L. 85–599, § 4(f)(2)][/us/pl/85/599/s4/f/2], redesignated subsec. (d) as (b), and repealed former subsecs. (b) and (c) which permitted the Secretary of the Air Force to establish additional commands and organizations in the interest of efficiency and economy of operation, and, for the duration of any war or national emergency, to establish new major commands or to discontinue or consolidate major commands.
+L. 85–599][/us/pl/85/599], § 4(f)(2), redesignated subsec. (d) as (b), and repealed former subsecs. (b) and (c) which permitted the Secretary of the Air Force to establish additional commands and organizations in the interest of efficiency and economy of operation, and, for the duration of any war or national emergency, to establish new major commands or to discontinue or consolidate major commands.

  __Effective Date of 1965 Amendment__

 [Pub.
-L. 89–37, title III, § 306(b)][/us/pl/89/37/s306/b], June 11, 1965, [79 Stat.
+L. 89–37, title III][/us/pl/89/37/tIII], § 306(b), June 11, 1965, [79 Stat.
 129][/us/stat/79/129], provided that:

 > “The amendment made by subsection (a) of this section \[adding subsec. (c)\] shall become effective January 1, 1966.”